zsy-fdl17/zsy/README.md

 ```

 There is an option `-symb <main_node>` to compile Zsy programs.
-An example of a Zsy program is given in `examples/symb_qpa`.
+An example of a Zsy program is given in `example`.

 ## Example